A Discussion with Reverend Clark Lobenstine, Executive Director of the InterFaith Conference of Metropolitan Washington

 More recently we have published a book, in which a practitioner of each of our eleven represented religions at the Interfaith Conference answers the same set of 42 questions.
 It is now a resource particularly for high school teachers who expressed their deep appreciation.
 It is useful because it is an insider’s perspective and answers the same set of 42 questions across the board.
 Since this is a living document we also publish supplements about the symbols and values of each faith.
 We just published one on the environment, one on freedom, and one on scriptures of different religions.
 For the scriptural supplement, we included the passages that unify and divide us, and how different believers understand those passages.

-Did the influence of your mother as a social activist and grandfather as a minister influence you decision to work in the church?
+Did the influence of your mother as a social activist and grandfather as a minister influence your decision to work in the church?

-I grew up in the church and made a conscious decision to join when I was in 8th or 9th grade.
-My family and I moved to Washington DC for 7th to 12th grade after Confirmation, a ceremony much like a Batmizvah and the coming of age tradition in the Muslim faith.
+I grew up in the church and made a conscious decision to join when I was in eighth or ninth grade.
+My family and I moved to Washington, D.C. for seventh to twelfth grade after Confirmation, a ceremony much like a Batmizvah and the coming of age tradition in the Muslim faith.

 The IFC works not only in interfaith dialogue but also interfaith action.
 Could you please speak to that?